peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object where each element of the given array is copied to a new rray, or CBORObject.Null if the value is null.
+A CBOR object where each element of the given array is copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject